How much is your case worth?Get a free case evaluation

 - Talk to necessary parties such as the driver, the police, and any others involved in the Lyft car accident to increase your odds of success for any Lyft insurance claims.
 Despite the fact that you’re not the driver, you are involved, and it’s important to make sure statements made by other people involved in the accident are accurate.
 (For more details on what to do after any type of car accident, and to ensure that all parties are following the proper protocols, a step-by-step guide is available to read here).

-Does Lyft Have Insurance and Whose Insurance Applies in a Lyft Accident?
+Do Uber and Lyft Have Insurance and Whose Insurance Applies in an Accident?

 This is where things tend to get particularly complex.
 If you’re injured, it can be difficult to know whose policy applies: yours, the policy of the driver at fault, or Lyft’s?

-In most cases, the passenger is not liable because the standard Lyft insurance policy includes liability insurance.
-However, there can be a gray area since the insurance is split between the driver’s personal insurance and Lyft’s insurance policy.
-If the driver’s insurance provider denies the claim because of a business use exception, then Lyft’s insurance should step in to make sure all parties are covered, assuming the Lyft driver is at fault.
+In most cases, the passenger is not liable because the standard Uber or Lyft insurance policy includes liability insurance.
+However, there can be a gray area since the insurance is split between the driver’s personal insurance and the ridershare’s insurance policy.
+If the driver’s insurance provider denies the claim because of a business use exception, then the ridershare’s insurance should step in to make sure all parties are covered, assuming the driver is at fault.
 This will occur so long as the driver’s app is online (which it should be for insurance purposes, as well as the need to see where to pick up and take passengers).

 According to Lyft, “Our contingent liability coverage is designed to provide coverage when the app is in driver mode before you’ve received a ride request in the event your personal insurance does not respond.
 The policy has a $50,000 maximum limit per person, $100,000 maximum limit per accident, and a $25,000 maximum limit for property damage[…]